 Is HVAC a Hard Career?

-- Work in extreme settings, like small or dirty spaces.
+- Work in uncomfortable settings, like small or dirty spaces.

 - Work evenings, weekends and overtime during peak days.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-It requires a distinct skill set, in-depth education and ongoing endorsements.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
+It requires a distinct skill set, in-depth instruction and ongoing endorsements.

 It’s a great career option if you want to: